X-15 Flight 188

 The North American X-15's Flight 188 on October 3, 1967, was a record-setting flight.
-William J. Knight took the X-15A-2 hypersonic rocket-powered aircraft to 102,100 ft over Mud Lake, Nevada when flight 188 reached a record-setting top speed of 4,520 mph, Mach 6.70.
+William J. Knight took the X-15A-2 hypersonic rocket-powered aircraft to 102,100 ft over Mud Lake, Nevada when Flight 188 reached a record-setting top speed of 4,520 mph, Mach 6.70.

 History

 Flight 188 used North American Aviation X-15 Number 2 aircraft, number 56-6671, 2A-F12.
 The X-15, model X-15A-2 had many modifications from the original X-15A.
-The X-15 number 2 on, flight 74, was damaged during landing on November 9, 1962, and was repaired and updated to become the X15A-2.
+The X-15 number 2 on, flight 74, was damaged during landing on November 9, 1962, and was repaired and updated to become the X-15A-2.
 The X-15A-2 fuselage was lengthened 28 in.
 This new space was designed for a liquid hydrogen fuel tank.
 The liquid hydrogen was to feed a scramjet engine that was flown but not used.
 The dummy scramjet was mounted on the ventral fin of the X-15A-2.
 Two external drop tanks were added to increase fuel by 75%.
 The tanks held liquid ammonia and liquid oxygen.
 The external tanks provided 60 seconds of additional engine burn.
 The added tanks added 57,000 lb to the X-15.
 The internal and external tanks held about 7 tons of fuel.
 To handle the heat of atmospheric entry, the entire surface of the X-15A-2 was covered in Martin MA-25S ablative heat shield.
 The ablative heat shield was designed to char and slowly break away, carrying away heat in the process.
 The Martin MA-25S was pink in color, then a white top coat sealer was applied on top of the Martin MA-25S.
 After the flight, it was found that the craft had heat damage that was not economical to repair after some repairs were completed.
 During landing, the scramjet broke off due to heat damage.
 Flight 188 landed on Rogers Dry Lake in California after a flight time of 8 minutes and 17.0 seconds.

 Flight 188 was the 53rd flight for X-15 Number 2 and the 5th flight as the modified X-15A-2.
 The X-15A-2 used a reaction Motors XLR99 engine by the Reaction Motors Division of Thiokol Chemical Company.
 William J. Knight was a test pilot for the United States Air Force and NASA.
 The X-15A-2 Number 2 was the only X-15 to have the external tank modifications.
 Because of heat damage, the scramjet broke loose and fell away from the X-15A-2.